Blog

 We'll talk soon!

-One of the surprising discoveries in neuroscience has been that 33% of the brain’s cortex is involved in vision (source).
-Therefore, to maximize conversions evoke mental images.
+A surprising neuroscience discovery is that 33% of the brain’s cortex is involved in vision (source).

 Card found in a hotel bathroom: